Logrus/Logrus.github.io/_posts/2017-3-18-Annotate-view.md

 ---
 layout: post
-title: Annotate view A simple viewer for semantic segmentation
+title: Annotate view a simple viewer for semantic segmentation
 ---

 A simple viewer for semantic segmentation with Qt